Rixter21/ofo-redo/website_status.md

 - Design system largely implemented
 - Responsive layouts work on all device sizes
 - Premium footer implemented on index.html
-- Full dropdown navigation menu on index.html
+- Full dropdown navigation menu on index.html with all service pages

 ✅ **Technical Foundation**